daproclaima/dev-mern-eshop/README.md

 ## Project description

 This section covers what can be done on this application, how to use it and what are its technologies.
+This repository is archived since it is a demo website.
+It is a 100 hours project and my hourly rate is 50 €.
+A production version with securities and optimization is stored on one of my private repositories.
+And I am ready to deploy it for 400 €.
+What you will see on https://nobour-mern-eshop.herokuapp.com/ is soon the production version.

 ### Tasks performed on this application